temenostech/TemenosHypermediaAPI/index.md

 ### Performing Funds Transfer

 Currently this functionality can be used from [Temenos Core API](CoreAPI).
-So lets assume a scenario where Bank has won a cash prize of £15 and bank is transferring money to its account.
+So lets assume a scenario where Bank Customer has won a cash prize of £15 and bank is transferring money to the his/her local currency account.
 Bank TELLER would be performing following actions.

 NOTE: This is an example of Funds Transfer and this can be done from One Customer account to another exactly the same way from the [Temenos Internet API](InternetAPI) which we are currently HACKING!